-If you’d like to see Stockholm from a boat, take one (or all) of Stockholm’s three ferries that are part of the SL system.
+If you’d like to see Stockholm from a boat, take one (or all) of Stockholm’s ferries that are part of the SL system.
 SL stands for Storstockholms Lokaltrafik = public transportation in Stockholm, Sweden.

 All you need is a regular ticket – preferably a timed visitor SL Access smart card, but a single ticket will work as well (for an excellent guide about public transportation in Stockholm, see sweetsweden’s post “Your Guide to Public Transport in Stockholm“).